j-foster2/GvHD/README.md

 - `Figure_4`: output from scripts for figure 4

 ## Data
+Raw data were processed as described in the manuscript.

+Raw data from previously published studies was processed as described in manuscript and those processed data can be downloaded here:

+Processed data from this study can be downloaed from GEO SuperSeries `GSE232003`.

-Create a folder called `processed_data`, and download the processed files from GEO SuperSeries `GSE232003`.
+To execute code create a folder called `processed_data`, and store all memtioned data above.

+TODO bash file that checks for all the processed data.

 ## Generate Figures (Runs Workflows described below)
 - System Requirements: